This document describes steps to identify and address critical security vulnerabilities in SD-WAN based on PSIRT advisories dated June 4 and 15, 2026.

 Collection: For admin-tech generation, select Log and Tech options.
 Core is not required.

-For customers who cannot share admin-tech files, a manual verification step is available.
+If you cannot share admin-tech files, a manual verification step is available.
 This step provides a preliminary indicator that must be documented and shared with TAC.

-See the Manual Verification Steps section at the end of this document for detailed procedure.
+See the Manual Verification Steps section at the end of this document for a detailed procedure.
 Document all findings and provide them to TAC in your support case.

 Required Actions: